Logomorph/iOSNetworkLogger/README.md

-# iOSNetworkLogger
+# NetworkLogger
 Log messages to a node.js server for debugging

 ## Overview
 I made this while implementing background upload and download in iOS apps, in order to easily log messages when testing background completions.
+Suports both `ios` and `macos`.

 It supports `swift` only, it can't log from Objective-C. The `log` method supports the same arguments as the `print` method, so you can log as usual.